Greener Closet

 Water Conservation and Pollution Control

-Gina Tricot collaborates with WWF on water stewardship to improve soil and water health.
-Additionally, the brand has increased the production of denim products using water-saving processes.
-However, specific data on water usage reduction is not provided.
+Gina Tricot collaborates with WWF on water stewardship and has increased the use of water-saving processes in denim production.

 Energy Efficiency and Renewable Energy